nhas0021/nhas0021/README.md

 ## Hi there 👋
-I am Naailah and I am currently learning how to operate GitHub!\n My favourite coding languages include Python and Java Currently working on a simple ToDo Webapp :)
+- I am Naailah and I am currently learning how to operate GitHub!
+- My favourite coding languages include Python and Java
+- Currently working on a simple ToDo Webapp :)

 <!--
 **nhas0021/nhas0021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.